cb-technologists/blog/content/posts/cjd-casc.md

 ## Securing with cert-manager

 At this point, our CJD instance is not accessible through HTTPS.
-To remedy this and enhance the security of our environment, we'll be using `cert-manager` to manage our TLS certificate issuance from [Let's Encrypt](https://letsencrypt.org/).
+To remedy this and enhance the security of our environment, we'll be using [`cert-manager`](https://docs.cert-manager.io/en/latest/), a Kubernetes tool used to automate the management of certificates within a cluster.
+In this case, we'll use it to manage our TLS certificate issuance from [Let's Encrypt](https://letsencrypt.org/).

 Our setup process for `cert-manager` loosely follows their [Quick-Start guide](https://github.com/jetstack/cert-manager/blob/master/docs/tutorials/acme/quick-start/index.rst).
 Because we've already configured an ingress controller with a corresponding DNS entry along with deploying the CJD resources, we can [ensure Helm](https://github.com/jetstack/cert-manager/blob/master/docs/tutorials/acme/quick-start/index.rst#step-0---install-helm-client) [& Tiller](https://github.com/jetstack/cert-manager/blob/master/docs/tutorials/acme/quick-start/index.rst#step-1---installer-tiller) are installed on the cluster, then skip to the [step of actually deploying `cert-manager`](https://github.com/jetstack/cert-manager/blob/master/docs/tutorials/acme/quick-start/index.rst#step-5---deploy-cert-manager).

-Once `cert-manager` has been deployed in its new namespace, we'll next need to deploy the Issuer to our `cjd` namespace. (**Note**: on initial setup of `cert-manager`, it's probably prudent to heed the Quick-Start's recommendation to create a staging Issuer first to minimize the risk of being rate limited by Let's Encrypt.
-For brevity, we'll only walk through the production Issuer creation here.)
+Once `cert-manager` has been deployed in its new `namespace`, we'll next need to deploy the `Issuer` to our `cjd` `namespace`.

+>**Note**: on initial setup of `cert-manager`, it's probably prudent to heed the Quick-Start's recommendation to create a staging `Issuer` first to minimize the risk of being rate limited by Let's Encrypt.
+For brevity, we'll only walk through the production `Issuer` creation here.

-Using the provided [example Issuer manifest file](https://raw.githubusercontent.com/jetstack/cert-manager/release-0.8/docs/tutorials/acme/quick-start/example/production-issuer.yaml), we'll swap in our actual email address before creating the resource in our `cjd` namespace:
+Using the provided [example `Issuer` manifest file](https://raw.githubusercontent.com/jetstack/cert-manager/release-0.8/docs/tutorials/acme/quick-start/example/production-issuer.yaml), we'll swap in our actual email address before creating the resource in our `cjd` `namespace`:

 ```yaml
 apiVersion: certmanager.k8s.io/v1alpha1